-- You are a driver who distributes meat, vegetable, fruit, or bakery products; distributes beverages (other than milk); or picks up and delivers laundry or dry cleaning, if you are an agent of your employer or you are paid on commission. - You are a full-time life insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, primarily for one life insurance company. - You work at home on materials or goods furnished by your employer.
+- 1) You are an agent of your employer or you are paid on commission and a driver who: - a) Distributes meat, vegetable, fruit, or bakery products, - b) Distributes beverages (other than milk), - c) Picks up and delivers laundry or dry cleaning. - You are a full-time life insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, primarily for one life insurance company. - 3) You work at home on materials or goods furnished by your employer.
 Your employer must furnish specifications for the work to be done and the work must be returned to your employer or a person named by your employer. - 4) As a full-time traveling or city salesperson, you turn in orders to your employer from wholesalers, retailers, contractors, or operators of hotels, restaurants, or other similar establishments.
 The goods sold must be merchandise for resale or supplies for use in the buyer's business operation.
 This work must be your principal business activity.